bio2rdf/bio2rdf-scripts/README.md

 Usage
 -----
-Each script is ran independently.
+Each script is run independently.
 See README files inside each script directory.

 Contact Us